Has a dysfunctional love of music ever taken you into waters so deep that you wanted to be in a band?

 The pause was put on Midnight Mob and she pressed play on Misfit Saints then asked me to come along for the ride.
 At the same time I was beginning to formulate Vanzig Studios and asked Carly to come along for the ride.

-The drummer carousel for Misfit Saints felt like an eternity before teaming up with Rainbow.
+The drummer carousel for Misfit Saints felt like an eternity before teaming up with Alex Rainbow.
 Misfit Saints was then setback by a number of life events.
 I had twins in 2019 and then Covid in 2020, which severely hindered live shows and rehearsal time.
-The first Misfit Saints EP was released in 2020, but will be re-released in Summer 2022 under the new Vanzig Records flag along with proper promo.
+The first Misfit Saints EP was initially released in 2020, but was pulled down.
+The new re-released, re-remastered & re-envisioned Misfit Saints will debut on all platforms December 8, 2022 with “Greetings From Nowhere” under the new Vanzig Records flag along with proper press & promo.

 Vanzig Studios finally in 2022 seems to have an actual identity and focus.
 This revamped website is an expression of that focus and will be the hub of all content Carly and I are a part of.